AjayiMike/price-feed-farcaster-frame/README.md

 # Price Feed Farcaster Frame

 This is a Farcaster Frame for dynamic and interactive price feed.
-This project aims to provide latest price updates for Ethereum (ETH) and Bitcoin (BTC) in an engaging and visually appealing manner.
+The frame will provide latest price updates for Ethereum (ETH) and Bitcoin (BTC) in an engaging and visually appealing manner.

 ## Project Overview